rh-fieldwork/ceph-canary/README.md

 # ceph-canary

 ## Overview
-The purpose of the set of scripts in this repository is to gather I/O metrics on an Openshift Ceph storage and exports the collected data to the OpenShift montitoring stack for analysis.
+The purpose of the set of scripts in this repository is to gather I/O metrics on an Openshift Ceph storage and exports the collected data to the OpenShift monitoring stack for analysis.
 There are two (2) major components in this package, a load generator and a metrics collector.

 ----Insert diagram here ----

 #### Load Generator
-  A containerized load generator will run the I/O load against the storage device under test.This will perform the following tasks.
+  The containerized load generator will run the I/O load against the storage device under test.
+The load generator performs the following tasks.

   1. Create a persistent volume as the test storage device.
   2. Run a containerized fio workload (fio/run_fio.sh) with a write and read verification workload against the persistent volume created above.